mrzaizai2k/stock_price_4_fun/README.md

 Then I use Google Translate API to translate the text to English.
 All the code can be found `src/summarize_text.py`

 I am trying some summarize model but has some withdraws (the model is too big, or too dump)

+## Summarize News
+ The bot can also summarize news for stocks in your watch list

 ## Example Uses